Creadores-Program/Html-to-CreadorCraft-Maker-GHA/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)
 ![Json](https://img.shields.io/badge/json-5E5C5C?style=for-the-badge&logo=json&logoColor=white)

-Github Action to package your CreatorCraft game!

-You can now package your CreatorCraft game on Github!
+Github Action to transpile your Scratch game to CreatorCraft game on Github!

 If you want to know how to create a game in CreadorCraft I recommend you check out the [CreadorCraft Maker wiki](https://creadorcraft-maker.blogspot.com/p/documentacionwiki.html) you can also run many programming languages for your game!